 Civil law contracts are usually entered into to achieve a specific result within a defined time period.
 A contractor would normally use his or her own resources and work independently without extensive supervision from the client.
-The contractor is usually paid after completion of the assignment or on a periodic basis as established in the contract.
+The contractor is usually paid after completion of the assignment or on a periodic basis as established in the contract and can engage third parties to perform the services.